Edition Size Discrepancies: A Cybis Conundrum

 In today’s online collectibles market, where hundreds of Cybis listings can be seen on any given day, the limited edition sculptures should command most of the attention.
 (However, given the current market, that’s an open question!)
 What about instances when the “official” Cybis literature’s edition size conflicts with reality?
 That is, when the stated edition size is contradicted by a higher number appearing on an actual piece.
 One would think that the sculptures should have been numbered in sequence as created, or nearly so.
 If a catalog published by Cybis cites an edition size of 325 for a sculpture, we should not find any bearing a number in the high 300s or 400s, but such pieces do exist.
 Why?

 One possible explanation is that the Cybis publication is in error regarding the final edition size.
-If that were true, that would mean that the 1978/79 catalog appendix, which is the only reference that Cybis themselves produced, must have many edition-size errors in it….an unlikely event.
+If that were true, that would mean that the 1978/79 catalog appendix, which is the only reference that Cybis themselves produced, must have many edition-size errors in it.
 So let’s take the Cybis literature at face value and assume that when they say that only 325 were available for retail sale, that’s how many they made.
 But that doesn’t explain why pieces with higher sculpture numbers exist.

 What did the studio mean by the phrase “final issue”?
 In Cybis parlance the terms ‘Declared Issue’ and ‘Final Issue’ meant “how many of these sculptures we intend to make” and “how many were actually physically made”; it did NOT necessarily mean “there will be 500 pieces, numbered from 1 to 500” or “there were 325 pieces, numbered from 1 to 325.”
-So theoretically, one could have an edition size reduced from 500 to 325, but still have pieces that went out of the door bearing a sculpture number between 326 and 500.
+So, one could see an edition size reduced from 500 to 325, but still have pieces that went out of the door bearing a sculpture number between 326 and 500.
 In fact, I own a such a piece myself: It is #253 of an edition that was declared at 500 in 1977 but was reduced to 225 in 1980 and shown as “completed” at that point.

 When ‘Completed’ Doesn’t Mean What It Says